 SFEMS also takes an active role in music education.
-It offers a nationally renowned series of summer workshops (first held in 1980) taught by artists in residence at Sonoma State University in Rohnert Park and at St. Albert’s Priory in Oakland to over 300 amateur and professional musicians.
+It offers a nationally renowned series of summer workshops (first held in 1980) taught by artists in residence at Dominican University of California in San Rafael and at St. Albert’s Priory in Oakland to over 300 amateur and professional musicians.

 SFEMS offers one of the most comprehensive summer early music programs in the United States, led by a faculty of international artists in residence.
 The Medieval and Renaissance, Baroque, Recorder, and Classical workshops offer instrumental and vocal master classes, lectures, coached ensembles, and recitals and provide opportunities for musicians and dancers at a variety of levels to improve their ensemble skills, performance techniques, and teaching abilities.